Wireframing: The Essential Guide for UI/UX Designers

 Low-Fidelity Wireframes

-Low-fidelity wireframes, also known as "sketches," are basic wireframe structures without any specific styling or content included.
-These wireframes focus mainly on the layout and navigation path of the website.
-They are typically created quickly to give stakeholders an idea of the website's appearance and business requirements before development begins.
+Low-fidelity wireframes, also known as "sketches," are basic wireframe structures without any specific styling or content.
+They focus mainly on the website's layout and navigation path and are typically created quickly to give stakeholders an idea of the website's appearance and business requirements before development begins.

 High-Fidelity Wireframes

 A high-fidelity wireframe is more detailed than a low-fidelity wireframe and includes design elements such as color palettes, fonts, images, and other stylistic features.
-While low-fidelity wireframes are mainly used for understanding the structure and flow of a website, high-fidelity wireframes allow designers to understand better how the website will look visually once it's completed.
+While low-fidelity wireframes are mainly used to understand a website's structure and flow, high-fidelity wireframes allow designers to better understand how the website will look visually once it's completed.

 Source: UX Collective